Palace Hotel, Perth: History

 The site was first used as a lodging house when the King's Head Hotel operated there from at least 1830, owned and operated by William Dixon.
 In 1831 Dixon sold it to William Henry Leeder after which it was known as Leeder's Hotel, with it becoming a social centre for the town with many important dinners and celebrations conducted there.
 The Perth Gazette wrote in August 1833:

-Few, if any, of [the employed classes] enjoyed a table such as the gentry made merry with at Leeder's Hotel on the occasion of the King’s birthday celebrations in August 1833, with nine types of meat and a choice of three desserts.

-Leeder's Hotel was extended in 1845, by which time it was known as the Freemasons' Tavern and housed the first Masonic Lodge in Western Australia.
+Leeder's Hotel was extended in 1845, by which time it was known as the Freemasons' Tavern and housed the first Masonic lodge in Western Australia.
 Following the death of Leeder in 1845, his wife transferred the management to Julian Carr, a merchant who would later become a prominent local politician and Chairman of the Perth City Council from 1861 until 1869.
-At this time it was known as the Freemasons' Hotel with a number of other proprietors running it in the intervening years, including the wife of future Premier Sir Walter James and George Towton, a prominent horseman and hotelier.
+At this time it was known as the Freemasons' Hotel, with a number of other proprietors running it in the intervening years, including the wife of future Premier Walter James and George Towton, a prominent horseman and hotelier.